oblivia-simplex/Narrativity/1_joyce.md

 rendering the experience of connectedness, as being sustainable only through exercising a similar patience with language.
-No longer expecting to find there an exact mirror-image of the world I know, but rather to have it deliver me one I don\'t.
+No longer expecting to find there an exact mirror-image of the world I know, but rather to have it deliver me one I don't.

 | We will read